Staars/MGC3130_for_tasmota/README.md

 - after boot gestures (FLICK, EDGE_FLICK, TOUCH, TAP, DOUBLE_TAP) will be sensed and published via MQTT
 - you can select different modes with the COMMANDS, touch will always be sensed and report the the duration in 1/20 seconds.
 - the airwheel gesture will be sensed and published as "AW" via MQTT with values between 0 and 1023 - clockwise up
 - after entering 3d cursor mode the values for x,y,z will be sensed and published via MQTT with values between 0 and 1023 for x,y.
-Data is only published, when z is in the upper half.
+Data is only published, when z is in the upper half (z values are between 0 and 511).
 - at the moment the circle gestures ((COUNTER)CLOCKWISE) must be activated with the COMMAND: SENSOR91 1 (we must wait 250 ms after the start and can not activate it in the init function -> we will deal with it later on)

 ## COMMANDS: (will likely change in the future)